About Har Ki Dun Trek (Garhwal Himalayas)

 - Water sources: You can top off your bottles from the streams along the trail

-Promptly in the first part of the day, we leave the town of Osla and trek till Taluka.
+Promptly in the first part of the day, we leave the campsite of Pauni Garaat and trek till Taluka.
 The walk is downhill and henceforth takes lesser time than last time.
 We stroll to the left of the River Supin until we at long last show up at Taluka, from where a vehicle returns us to Sankri.
 We resign for the day in camp close by the stream or in a visitor house in Sankri.

 Day 7: Altitude: Sankri to Dehradun